|

 Middle of Paper

 .... of forms basically states that there is a higher "form" for everything that exists in the world.
 Each material thing is simply a representation of the real thing which is the form.
 According to Plato, most people cannot see the forms, they only see their representation or their shadows, as in the simile of the cave.
 Only those who love knowledge and contemplate on the reality of things will achieve understanding of the forms.
-Philosophers, who by definition are knowledge lovers, are th ....
+Philosophers, who by definition are knowledge lovers, ....

 |